0x100/n-loops/README.md

     }
     ```

+## Examples

+Additional examples of using the API see in unit tests.

 ## How to contribute
 Fork the repository, make changes, write a test for your code, send me a pull request.
 I will review your changes and apply them to the master branch shortly, provided they don't violate quality standards.